 Non-Activated Charcoal Eyeshadow

 Amanda is wearing my homemade non-activated charcoal eyeshadow.
+Click the image to learn how to make it!

 About 15 years ago I started making my own makeup.
 That was around the time I started eating an all-organic diet.
 I figured if I was eating clean, I should be careful with skin care products and makeup too.
 It wasn’t long before I discovered how to make non-activated charcoal eyeshadow.